ssvassiliev/Summer_School_OpenMP/_episodes/03-matrix-multiplication.md

 * Flow dependencies, like the last example, when one statement uses the results of another
 * Anti-dependencies, when one statement should write to a location only ''after'' another has read what's there
-* Output dependencies, when two statements write to a location, so the result will depend on which one wrote to it last There's a wikipedia page on data depencies: <https://en.wikipedia.org/wiki/Data_dependency>
+* Output dependencies, when two statements write to a location, so the result will depend on which one wrote to it last There's a wikipedia page on data dependencies: <https://en.wikipedia.org/wiki/Data_dependency>

 > ## Is There a Dependency?
 >